Second Guangxi campaign

 The Second Guangxi campaign (桂柳反攻作戰) was a three-front Chinese counter offensive to retake the last major Japanese stronghold in Guangxi province, South China during April–August 1945.
-The campaign was successful, and plans were being made to mop up the remaining scattered Japanese troops in the vicinity of Shanghai and the east coast when the Soviets invaded Manchuria, the Americans dropped atomic bombs on Hiroshima and Nagasaki, leading to Japan's surrender and ending the eight-year-long Second Sino-Japanese War.
+The campaign was successful, and plans were being made to mop up the remaining scattered Japanese troops in the vicinity of Shanghai and the east coast when the Soviets invaded Manchuria and the Americans dropped atomic bombs on Hiroshima and Nagasaki, leading to Japan's surrender and ending the eight-year-long Second Sino-Japanese War.

-Battle Process
+Battle process

 Chiang Kai-shek ordered the Southeast Front under the command of Army Commander-in-Chief He Yingqin to launch the Guiliu counterattack.
 Zhang Fakui's Second Front Army captured Du'an with part of the 46th Army, and then went out of the Duyang Mountains to seize Yongning; Tang Enbo's Third Front Army went straight to Liuzhou and crossed the Chengling Mountains to attack Guilin.
 The National Army conquered Yongning on May 27, 1945, and the Japanese army retreated to Longzhou and Liuzhou.
 The National Army recaptured Liuzhou on June 30.
 Afterwards, the 20th and 29th Armies of the National Revolutionary Army under the Third Front Army were divided into three routes and marched towards Guilin along the Guiliu Highway and the Hunan-Guangxi Railway.
 By July 17, they had recaptured Luorong, Zhongdu and Huangmian.
 The Japanese retreated to Yongfu and resisted stubbornly.

 On July 24, they captured Yongfu, the southern gateway of Guilin.
 At this time, one part of the troops captured Lipu, Baisha and Yangshuo along the Guiliu Highway and approached the suburbs of Guilin.
 Another part captured Baishou, and then attacked Guilin from three sides.
 The 94th Army of the National Revolutionary Army attacked Yining, and the 26th Army of the National Revolutionary Army attacked and advanced between Quanxian and Xing'an.
 On July 10, they attacked Nanwei, and on the 26th, they captured Yining and advanced towards the suburbs of Guilin.

 Under the general offensive of the National Army and the shrinking defense line of the Japanese Army, the National Army advanced smoothly in the early stage of the counterattack.
 On July 28, the Third Front Army recaptured Guilin and continued to pursue eastward.

 On August 9, 1945, the Third Front Army of the National Army marched northeast of Guilin in an attempt to recapture the whole county.
-According to the history of the National Army, the troops were ambushed by the Japanese army's chariots and infantry troops around the county on August 12 and retreated.
+According to the history of the National Army, the troops were ambushed by the Japanese army's tanks and infantry troops around the county on August 12 and retreated.
 On August 13, the whole county was recaptured by the Japanese army.
 However, according to the records of the Japanese army, the 11th Army headquarters was still in Quanzhou County and could not withdraw to Hunan Province.
 The 58th Division, the 22nd Independent Mixed Brigade, and the 88th Independent Mixed Brigade were stationed around the headquarters.
 Therefore, the National Army underestimated the actual size of its troops in the county and did not actually control the entire county.